 How do I apply?

-To apply to the program, please an online application.
+To apply to the program, please submit an online application.
 Applications require a 1-2 page essay describing your interest in politics and participation in this program, your resume, and general contact information.

 How are participants selected?